 Design and Technology encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
+At Leatherhead Trinity the children are encouraged to become innovators.
 They are taught to look for opportunities and to respond to them by developing a range of ideas and making a range of products.
-The children are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators.
+As part of their learning cycle the children are given opportunities to reflect upon and evaluate past and present design technology, and their own projects for its uses and its effectiveness. and are encouraged to become innovators.

 Aims & Objectives

 Design and Technology in relation to the National Curriculum

 The national curriculum for design and technology aims to ensure that all pupils: